DITCH STONECROP

 Description

 This inconspicuous native perennial grows up to 2 feet tall.
-The leaves are lance-shaped and sharply toothed (A).
+Alternate leaves are lance-shaped with fine teeth along their margins (A).
 The greenish-yellow flowers are arranged in a row along 2-3 spreading terminal stalks above the leaves (A,B).
-The fruit turns pink by September (C).
-Identified by its unusual flower stalks and showy fall color.
+Individual flowers consist of a ring of 5 carpels (female flowers) surrounded by 10 stamens with cream colored anthers.
+The star-shaped fruit turns pink by September (C).

 Occurrence